Nathan-Busse-private/S.P.A.R.K/README.md

 - [x]  Redesign S.P.A.R.K logo.
 - [ ]  Build a disributable apk file for the app.
 - [ ]  Create a Build history directory for the app.
-- [ ]  Fix doesn't transmit stop commsnd automatically after connection in app bug.
+- [ ]  Fix doesn't transmit stop command automatically after connection in app bug.
 - [ ]  Fix Transmission not sent when button is held down in app bug.
 - [ ]  Implement S.P.A.R.K setup and configuration settings through the app.